sombriks/angular-studies/README.md

 ## How to build

-Uou can start the [development server](http://localhost:4200) with this npm script:
+You can start the [development server](http://localhost:4200) with this npm script:

 ```bash